County Commission Considering Bids 07/30

 The final Tunes Under The Moon concert for the

-summer will be held this Friday at Silver Moon Plaza.
-Main Street
+summer is this evening at Silver Moon Plaza.
+Main Street Director Micah

 <Audio: Micah Landes 1>